agiliway/com.agiliway.civimobileapi/README.md

 - CiviCRM v4.7.x+

 ## Installation

+>**Note**: it is only a part of instruction that describes a CiviCRM extension installation steps.
+Full instruction can be found [here](https://civimobile.agiliway.com/#how-to-start).

 To install CiviMobileAPI extension you have to follow standard CiviCRM rules - [Installing a new extension](https://docs.civicrm.org/sysadmin/en/latest/customize/extensions/#installing-a-new-extension).
 1. Download the extension package (zip or tar file) from the [download URL](https://github.com/agiliway/com.agiliway.civimobileapi/releases/latest) or use GIT for it ([Installation using GIT/CLI](#Installation_using_GITCLI_41)).
 2. Unzip / untar the package and place it in your configured extensions directory.
 The default configurations are: